dhh1128/codecraft.co/coding-standards.md

 ---
-title: How to turn coding standards into epic fails -- or not
+title: How to turn coding standards into epic fails &mdash; or not
 date: 2012-09-27
 slug: coding-standards
 redirect_from: